-As the pandemic ensues, what will be the toll on the poor?
+As the pandemic winds down, what has been the toll on the poor?

-Worldwide, many experts agree that many more people will ultimately starve to death from the COVID 19 lockdowns than will die from sickness caused by COVID 19.
-This is not hard to fathom since over 24,000 people died each day from starvation before COVID-19 entered the scene, and now that nearly every developing nation has taken drastic lockdown measures, with most developing nations following their lead, those figures are expected to rise exponentially.
+Worldwide, many experts agree that many more people will ultimately starve to death from the COVID-19 lockdowns than will die from sickness caused by COVID-19.
+This is not hard to fathom since over 24,000 people died each day from starvation before COVID-19 entered the scene, and now that developed nations have taken drastic lockdown measures, with most developing nations following their lead, those figures are expected to rise exponentially.
 Compared to initially lower-than-predicted COVID-19 death statistics, hunger appears to be the larger killer.
 Still, some will point out that the lockdowns saved lives by prolonging the virus’ onset, allowing for less overwhelmed hospitals.
-Additionally, we don’t know if deaths from COVID-19 could spike and cause many more deaths than expected at this point and catch up with its tragic rival.

-Lockdowns have swept the world, all in the name of avoiding impending deaths caused by a virus that was predicted to kill millions, but those predictions have, happily, proven to be far less as reality unfolds and our collective immune systems prove to be stronger than once expected by the experts.
-As much of a noble effort has been put into prolonging imminent exposure to the deadly virus, that does not change the fact that an exponential amount of people will starve to death in developing nations from economies put on halt due to lockdowns, many millions more than would otherwise starve to death had these lockdowns not taken place in impoverished nations.
+Lockdowns swept the world, all in the name of avoiding impending deaths caused by a virus that was predicted to kill tens of millions, but those predictions had, happily, proven to be far less as reality unfolded and our collective immune systems proved to be stronger than once expected by the experts.
+As much of a noble effort has been put into prolonging imminent exposure to the deadly virus, that does not change the fact that an exponential amount of people have and will continue to starve to death in developing nations from economies put on halt due to lockdowns, many millions more than would otherwise starve to death had these lockdowns not taken place in impoverished nations.

-As hard as it is to accurately estimate the outcome of a disease, many trusted organizations such as the Institute for Health Metrics and Evaluation at University of Washington have been working diligently to weigh the many factors that go into a well-balanced prediction.
+As hard as it is to accurately estimate the outcome of a disease, many trusted organizations worked diligently to weigh the many factors that go into a well-balanced prediction.
 It's a tough scenerio for the overnments of the world.
-Back in the first months of the virus' onslought, the IHME, an expert-trusted coronavirus model frequently cited by the White House is predicting that roughly 268,000 people will die from the COVID-19 virus by the time it fully subsides.
-If the world-wide COVID-19 death count is estimated to top off at roughly a half of a million people, then it is still a smaller amount compared to the amount of lives that have been and will continue to be lost to hunger over the same period.
-Five hundred thousand people is still only about 20 days’ worth of starvation deaths, and that is taking data from back before the COVID-19 virus came onto the scene.
+Back in the first months of the virus' onslought, the IHME, an expert-trusted coronavirus model producer frequently cited by the White House, predicted a half-million people dying from the plague once it runs its course.
+The world-wide COVID-19 death count turned out to be much higher, up in the millions.
+Still, it is a smaller amount compared to the amount of lives that have been and will continue to be lost to hunger over the same period and the aftermath.
+One million people is still only about 40 days’ worth of starvation deaths, statistically speaking.
+That stat is taking data from back before the COVID-19 virus came onto the scene.
 Now that COVID-19 is here, the statistics for starvation deaths are skyrocketing.
 The UN predicts that deaths have approximately doubled as a result of the lockdowns.

 “The United Nations World Food Programme, or the WFP, states that by the end of the year, more than 260 million people will face starvation -- double last year's figures.”